 Because of the varying terrain, the UltraChallenge is more mentally demanding than similar ultras.
 You must always be watching for the blazes in order to stay on the course.
 In places, the Trail will be following a road only to abruptly turn off the road into the woods.
 Therefore, if you haven't seen a blaze in a few minutes, you may be off course and should backtrack to the last blaze and determine where you went wrong.
 Plenty of runners will go off-course at least once during the day.
 If you expect -- and accept -- that you will, too, it won't be quite as frustrating.
 The key to a successful race is to realize it quickly.

-The 2023 race follows the North section of the Baker Trail.
-Overall, the trail surface is mostly single-track which can include rocks, roots, sticks, humps, and holes.
-There are a number of unbridged creek or drainage crossings along the course.
+The 2023 race is on the gorgeous northern section of the Baker Trail, starting in the Allegheny National Forest and giving runners a total of 6,320 feet of elevation gain.
+Overall, it's mostly single-track trails which can include rocks, roots, sticks, humps, and holes.
+There are a number of unbridged creek or drainage crossings along the course and loads of unique foot bridges that make excellent photo ops.
+The wire-cable bridge, featured in the banner photo, is a favorite.
 Unless there is significant rain, all can be jumped across or crossed on rocks.

 - The first 12 miles is 97% trail, 3% dirt road